pygame/pygame/docs/reST/ref/cursors.rst

    In addition to the cursor constants available and described above, you can also call ``pygame.cursors.Cursor()``, and your cursor is ready (doing that is the same as calling ``pygame.cursors.Cursor(pygame.SYSTEM_CURSOR_ARROW)``.
-   Doing one of thoses calls actually creates a system cursor using the default native image.
+   Doing one of those calls actually creates a system cursor using the default native image.

    **Creating a color cursor**